 How to eat: Before eating a fig, you have to wash it with water.
 You can consume the whole fruit.

-Akebi is an essential part of many excellent Japanese drinks and foods.
-Japanese often add it to tea or consume it as a fruit dessert.
-Moreover, people in Yamahata Prefecture use this fruit as a vegetable in many meat dishes.
+On the other hand, the Japanese often add it to tea or consume it as a fruit dessert.
+Moreover, people in Yamagata Prefecture use this fruit as a vegetable in many meat dishes.
+They use the pod to make stuffed or deep-fried delicacies.

 Nutrients: A source of vitamin C, protein, folic acid, and potassium.